Hello and welcome! 🙂

 The Downward Spiral

 While working for Majestic Wine, my marriage unfortunately ended in divorce.
 It was not a messy divorce by any means, but as you can appreciate, divorce is never nice or easy even when it’s amicable and straightforward.
-I was still at Majestic Wine, but my life felt empty, and I searched for more excitement as an escape from my reality.
+I was still at Majestic Wine, but my life felt empty, and I searched for more excitement to escape my reality.
 Unfortunately, I discovered it in a way that led me to quit my job and go down what proved to be a very dark path!

 For a while after quitting my job, I lived the dream (but interestingly, looking back, I certainly wasn’t what I would call incredibly happy and fulfilled), but to cut a much longer story short, my life eventually went into a downward spiral.
 In 2012 I was on top of the world but by 2014 I was sleeping in my car, and I finally hit rock-bottom in 2015, having gone through a mental, emotional and financial hell.